Trump ambassador Kelly Craft joins Kentucky governor's race - NewsBreak

 Trump ambassador Kelly Craft joins Kentucky governor's race

+Craft quickly landed a key endorsement from U.S. Rep. James Comer, who represents a conservative western Kentucky district.

+“I’m all in for her,” Comer told The Associated Press in a phone interview.
+“She has a work ethic that’s second to none. ...
+And I’m pretty confident that within 30 days she’ll be at the top of the polling.
+And I feel like she’s got what it takes to close the deal and not just win the primary but become our next governor.”

-Craft has spent years cultivating connections within the GOP as she and her husband, coal magnate Joe Craft, donated millions of dollars to Republican candidates.
-Now as she transitions from party activist to political candidate, she enters the fray with advantages — the ability to tap into her family's wealth to finance her campaign and her resume from Republican Donald Trump's presidency.
+Craft spent years cultivating connections within the GOP as she and her husband, coal magnate Joe Craft, donated millions of dollars to Republican candidates.
+That gives her advantages as she transitions from party activist to political candidate — she enters the fray with the ability to tap into her family's wealth to finance her campaign and a resume from Republican Donald Trump's presidency.

+But Trump has already endorsed another GOP candidate in the race — Attorney General Daniel Cameron — and Beshear's campaign portrayed Craft as “out-of-touch" with Kentucky's voters while touting the governor's economic stewardship and handling of tornado and flood disasters.

-Craft touted her Kentucky roots and offered broad themes in her campaign announcement.
+Craft pointed to her Kentucky roots in a campaign announcement that offered broad themes rather than policy positions.

 “I’m running for governor because I know our best days are ahead of us," Craft said in a news release.
 “This movement is for all of us who still believe that we can lead in education, that government doesn’t get a seat at our kitchen table and that our kids should grow up in safe neighborhoods.”

 For more than a year, political insiders from both major parties in Kentucky had wondered if, or when, Craft would enter the hotly contested GOP primary for governor.
-The party votes are in May 2023 and the general election is in November 2023.
+The party votes are in May 2023 and the general election is in November 2023, but some of her GOP rivals have already secured dozens of endorsements.

+While Craft is well-known in political circles, she'll need to build name recognition with the Kentucky electorate.
+She began with an introductory video describing a rural upbringing that led to boardrooms and the United Nations.

+“People said I was just some small-town girl, but my dad showed me that it's where I'm from that got me to where I am today,” Craft, a veterinarian’s daughter, said in the video.

+Another GOP gubernatorial candidate, state Agriculture Commissioner Ryan Quarles, didn't name Craft in his response to her entry.

+“All the candidates in this race are friends of mine and I expect a spirited primary," Quarles said in a statement.
+“We are focused on building a grassroots, people-first campaign that unites Kentucky.”

-Trump first appointed Craft to serve as U.S. ambassador to Canada.
-During her tenure, Craft played a role in facilitating the U.S.-Mexico-Canada trade agreement, Trump’s long-sought revamp of the North American Free Trade Agreement.
+Trump first appointed Craft as U.S. ambassador to Canada, where she played a role in facilitating the U.S.-Mexico-Canada trade agreement, Trump’s long-sought revamp of the North American Free Trade Agreement.
 The updated trade deal has benefited workers, farmers and businesses in Kentucky and across the country, Craft's campaign release said Wednesday.

 In 2019, Trump appointed Craft to serve as U.S. ambassador to the United Nations.

-But her connections with Trump, who easily carried Kentucky in the 2016 and 2020 presidential elections, were neutralized by his endorsement this year of Republican Attorney General Daniel Cameron’s bid for governor in the Bluegrass State.
+But her connections with Trump, who easily carried Kentucky in the 2016 and 2020 presidential elections, were neutralized by the former president's endorsement this year of Cameron's bid for governor in the Bluegrass State.
+Cameron's campaign debuted a digital ad Wednesday touting the Trump endorsement.

+Other GOP candidates for governor include state Auditor Mike Harmon and state Rep. Savannah Maddox.
+Maddox has been endorsed by Republican U.S. Rep. Thomas Massie, who represents a northern Kentucky district.

 Craft was born in Lexington — the state's second-largest city — and was raised on her family's farm near Glasgow in south-central Kentucky.